 Mississippi sues Google, saying it violates student privacy

-Attorney General Jim Hood's suit, filed Friday in Lowndes County Chancery Court, says the California-based computer giant is breaking Mississippi consumer protection law by selling ads using data from services it provides to schools.
+Attorney General Jim Hood sued the California-based computer giant Friday in Lowndes County Chancery Court.
+In a news conference Tuesday, Hood said Google is breaking Mississippi consumer protection law by selling ads using data from services it provides to schools.

 Google did not immediately respond Tuesday to an email from The Associated Press inquiring about the lawsuit.

-Google sued Hood in 2014, saying Hood's wide-ranging attempts to investigate whether it was aiding music pirating and illegal drug sales were illegal.
-The U.S. Fifth Circuit Court of Appeals ruled in April that Hood's inquiry is legal.
-Hood said Tuesday that investigation continues.
-He said outside lawyers brought the situation to him after the earlier dispute.
+Google sued Hood in 2014, saying his wide-ranging attempts to investigate whether Google was aiding music pirating and illegal drug sales were illegal.
+The U.S. Fifth Circuit Court of Appeals ruled in April that Hood’s inquiry is legal.
+Hood said Tuesday that the investigation continues but denied that he was motivated by personal animus against Google.

-The move comes as some Mississippi lawmakers continue to try to trim Hood's ability to file civil lawsuits without outside permission.
-A committee in the Republican-led House passed a bill Tuesday that would require a three-person panel of the governor, lieutenant governor and secretary of state to approve plans to file any civil lawsuit where the state could win more than $250,000.
-That panel is supposed to approve hiring some outside lawyers but has never met.
+A committee in the Republican-led House Tuesday passed House Bill 555 , which would require a three-person panel of the governor, lieutenant governor and secretary of state to approve plans to file any civil lawsuit where the state could win more than $250,000.
+That panel is supposed to approve hiring outside lawyers for big lawsuits but has never met, because Hood has instead hired lawyers according to a pre-set fee schedule that an earlier law allows as an alternative.

-Hood's lawsuit victories have contributed tens of millions of dollars to patch state budget holes in recent years.
-For example, Mississippi will gain $25 million from a settlement with New York-based Moody's Corp., over credit ratings the company assigned to various securities before the financial crisis.
+The attorney general’s victories have contributed tens of millions of dollars to patch state budget holes in recent years.
+For example, Mississippi will gain $25 million from a settlement with New York-based Moody’s Corp., over credit ratings the company assigned to various securities before the financial crisis.
+Last year, Hood collected about $55 million from lawsuits against large companies.